Human Genomes Platform

 The Response

-The Human Genomes Platform project will enhance capability for securely and responsibly sharing human genome research data at the institutions that hold most human genomes collected for research in Australia.
+The Human Genomes Platform project has enhanced the capability for securely and responsibly sharing human genome research data at the institutions that hold most human genomes collected for research in Australia.

 The data held at the Garvan Institute, Children’s Cancer Institute, QIMR Berghofer Medical Research Institute, and The University of Melbourne Centre for Cancer Research cover tens of thousands of individuals.